 - In a stockpot, add water, tamarind paste, and tomato.
 Bring water to a boil.

-- Add shrimps or prawns and juice of one lemon.
+- Add shrimp or prawns and juice of one lemon.
 Let simmer for 3 minutes.
 Be careful not to go over, since we still need to cook the vegetables, which will give the shrimp more cooking time.

 - Add Taro Root, Eggplant, String beans, Okra, and Spinach to the stockpot.
 Cover and continue to simmer for an additional 2 or 3 minutes.
 Turn off and remove from heat.
 Add salt or fish sauce to taste.